thanhoanhnguyenle/Speech-Recognition-and-Summarization-System/README.md

 # Speech-Recognition-and-Summarization-System
-*This is a guided project from Dataquest*
+*Note: This is a guided project from Dataquest.*

 In this project, I'm going to build a speech recognition and summarization system that can be used for automatically transcribing audio files, such as lecture notes, podcasts, or videos, and turning them into a short summary.
 The project is run in local machine, using Windows Linux Subsystem.
 Here is the steps involved: